-Your Benefits and the Amount You Pay te: Services from non-network provider thorized by Medica. s are not covered, except emergency services and 3.
-All FDA-approved drugs (including women's contraceptives) and other supplies and services that are considered preventive health services Please note: The list of covered preventive drugs and other services is specific and limited.
-For a current list, go to medica.com/IndividualLogin or call Customer Service.
-Nothing U. Pro escription Specialty Drugs 1.
-Specialty prescription drugs received from a designated specialty pharmacy Preferred specialty prescription drugs: Nothing Non-preferred specialty prescription drugs: Nothing V. Pro eventive Health Care 1.
-Child health supervision services, including well-baby care Nothing 2.
-Immunizations Nothing 3.
-Early disease detection services, including physicals Nothing 4.
-Routine screening procedures for cancer Nothing 5.
-Women's preventive health services including mammograms, BRCA genetic testing and related genetic counseling (when appropriate), screenings for cervical cancer, human papillomavirus Nothing
+Denen Condit Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Please note: The list of covered preventive drugs and other services is specific and limited.
+For a current list, go to medicamember.com or call Customer Service.
+U. Prescription Specialty Drugs Specialty prescription drugs received from a designated specialty pharmacy Preferred specialty prescription drugs (Tier 4): Nothing Non-preferred specialty prescription drugs (Tier 5): Nothing Orally-administered cancer treatment medications received from a designated specialty pharmacy Preferred specialty prescription drugs (Tier 4): Nothing Non-preferred specialty prescription drugs (Tier 5): Nothing V. Preventive Health Care Child health supervision services, including well-baby care Nothing 2.
+Immunizations Nothing Early disease detection services, including physicals Nothing Routine screening procedures for cancer Nothing

+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.

+5. Women's preventive health services including mammograms, BRCA genetic testing and related genetic counseling (when appropriate), screenings for cervical cancer, human papillomavirus (HPV) testing, counseling for sexually transmitted infections, counseling for immunodeficiency virus (HIV), and sterilization

+6. All FDA-approved drugs (including women's contraceptives) and other supplies and services that are considered preventive health services

+See Prescription Drugs

+7. Other preventive health services

+W. Professionally Administered Drugs

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. s are not covered, except emergency services and (HPV) testing, counseling for sexually transmitted infections, counseling for immunodeficiency virus (HIV), and sterilization 6.
-All FDA-approved drugs (including women's contraceptives) and other supplies and services that are considered preventive health services See Prescription Drugs 7.
-Other preventive health services Nothing w.
-Pro ofessionally Administered Drugs 1.
-Professionally administered drugs that are required to be administered at a designated facility If administered at a designated facility: Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit, or outpatient hospital visit.
+Professionally administered drugs that are required to be administered at a designated facility

+If administered at a designated facility:

+Covered at the corresponding benefit level depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.

 For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
 If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.

-If not administered at a designated facility: No coverage 2.
-Professionally administered drugs that are not required to be administered at Covered at the corresponding benefit level, depending on whether it is administered during a
+If not administered at a designated facility:

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. a designated facility home health care visit, office visit, or outpatient hospital visit.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+No coverage Professionally administered drugs that are not required to be administered at a designated facility Covered at the corresponding benefit level depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
 For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
 If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
-X. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction) Reconstructive and restorative surgery Covered at the corresponding benefit level, depending on type of services provided.
+X. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction) Reconstructive and restorative surgery Covered at the corresponding benefit level depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-Y. Skilled Nursing Facility Daily skilled care or daily skilled rehabilitation services, including room and board Nothing Benefits are limited to services received during 30 days of inpatient stay per calendar year.
-Skilled physical, speech or occupational therapy when room and Nothing
+Y. Skilled Nursing Facility Daily skilled nursing care or daily skilled rehabilitation services, including room and board Benefits are limited to services received during 30 days of inpatient Nothing stay per calendar year.
+2. Skilled physical therapy, skilled occupational therapy or speech Nothing